smimram/GETCO2022/site/index.md

 aim of the conference is to exchange ideas and to initiate or expand research collaborations.

-Special emphasis will be on topological methods in
+Special emphasis will be on

-- Concurrency
-- Distributed Computing
-- Directed algebraic topology
-- Robotics
+ - directed topology, concurrency and distributed computing
+ - geometric aspects of logics, higher categories and rewriting
+ - dynamical/hybrid/control systems and robotics
-- Data analysis
+ - foundations of topological data analysis
-- Homotopy type theory
-- Rewriting

 ## Submissions